sanadu/Titanic-Data-Viz/README.md

 or even consider other forms of visualization?
 Just some ideas for your consideration.

-Keep up the great work!
+Keep up the great work!"

 Feedback3:
-What do you notice in the visualization?
+"What do you notice in the visualization?
   The bar chart is explanatory
   On selecting a region, loved the animated line which gives me y-axis value Hovering on a region gives me the data